lostella/ProtoGrad.jl/README.md

 (m::LinearModel)(x) = m.A * x .+ m.b
 ```

-The only assumption on models is that their attributes are either:
+The only assumption on models is that their set of attributes is any combination of:
 1. Numerical arrays, i.e. of type `<:AbstractArray{<:AbstractFloat}` ;
 2. Other `Model` objects;
-3. `Tuple` containing objects of the above types.
+3. `Tuple` containing objects as in the previous points.

 Models defined this way get the structure of a vector space, for free: